-Tip the candle slightly at an angle and light the wick at the point where the wax meets the wick.
+Tip the candle slightly at an angle and light the wick by placing the flame at the point where the wax meets the wick.
 We recommend lighting our tumbler candle with a long match.

 While scented candles provide a relatively small flame, it is still important to follow a few basic safety precautions.
 Never leave your scented candle unattended or in a draft.
 Let it stand on a protective surface to prevent heat damage to furniture should the candle reach the end of its burn.
 Keep the candle well clear of flammable substances.

 Keep your scented candle in a dry and cool place, away from direct sunlight.
 If it gets too hot, it may melt and lose its scent and shape, which may diminish the quality of your experience.
 Similarly, avoid it getting too cold or frozen.
 If it does, simply allow to return to room temperature before lighting.

 For optimum performance, light the wick at an angle by tipping the scented candle slightly at the point where the wax meets the wick.
 This will allow the flame to slowly find its way across the wick.
 Before relighting, always trim the wood wick by removing any burnt wood residue.
 You can do this with a wick trimmer or by snapping any burnt wood off with your fingers.
 This is a very important step and will ensure your wood wick burns evenly.
 If you don't trim your wick before relighting your scented candle, the flame will start to weaken and may eventually start to existinguish itself a few seconds after lighting.

 TIP: If the flame of your wood wick is very small and you'd like a bigger flame, try dipping some tissue paper into the molten wax (as far away from the naked flame as possible to avoid it catching fire) to absorb some of the liquid wax.
 This should increase the size of the flame.